valeIT/valeIT.github.io/_posts/2018-01-11-correlation-doesnt-imply-causation.markdown

 The basic idea is simple:

-Just because something happened that is related to another event.
-It doesn't mean that it was caused by it.
+Because something related to another event happened, it doesn't mean that it caused it.

 From my experience everyone understands and accepts that statement, but when you go and you apply it to actual facts bias take precedence.

 A simple traveler's example that is obvious to everyone is a fallacy:
-"Just right as I arrived in my new apartment a window broke, therefore it's my fault it did."
+"Right as I arrived in my new apartment a window broke, thus it's my fault it did."
 Whether if you actually look at the cause it might look like:
-"It was hailing the whole day, the window just happened to give in at the moment I arrived."
+"It was hailing the whole day, the window happened to give in at the moment I arrived."

 More examples:
 - [Nonrelated graphs put together][2]